-What You Should Know About the TDF Lawsuits
+What You Should Know About the TDF (Truvada) Lawsuits

-Gilead Sciences, Inc., the manufacturer of HIV medication containing “tenofovir disoproxil fumarate” (TDF), is facing lawsuits.
+Gilead Sciences, Inc., the manufacturer of HIV medication containing “tenofovir disoproxil fumarate” (TDF), such as Truvada, is facing lawsuits.
 The plaintiffs state the manufacturer failed to provide adequate warnings about the serious side effects associated with TDF, while purposely delaying development of a safer version of the drug to increase profits.

 What is TDF?